-They were among the 30 companies awarded a medical cannabis dispensary license by the NJ Cannabis Regulatory Commission (CRC) this week.
+They were among the 30 companies awarded a medical cannabis dispensary license.
+The NJ Cannabis Regulatory Commission (CRC) announced it this week.
 Their primary location will be in Hoboken at 86 River Street across from the PATH station.

-“We are thrilled to be moving forward with plans to bring critical cannabis medicine to patients in New Jersey,” said Chris Woods, owner and CEO of Terrapin.
+“We’re thrilled to be moving forward with plans to bring critical cannabis medicine to patients,” said Terrapin CEO Chris Woods.
 “We are thankful to our partners in the Hoboken community for patiently supporting us with open arms.”

-Woods is a Hispanic American who grew up in Bucks County, Pennsylvania, and whose parents now live across the Delaware River in Lambertville, NJ in Hunterdon County.
+Woods is a Hispanic American who grew up in Bucks County, Pennsylvania.
+His parents now live across the Delaware River in Lambertville, NJ in Hunterdon County.

 “We look forward to serving the community as responsible corporate citizens in meeting the demands of cannabis patients while leaving a positive community impact,” he said.